goaltools/xflag/README.md

 ### Basic Principles
 1. Every flag has its own default value.
-2. That default value can be overriden by INI / YAML / other configuration file.
+2. That default value can be overriden by INI or some other configuration file.
 *The configuration file may contain Environment Variables, e.g. `${OPENSHIFT_PORT}`.*
 3. It is possible to override values of the configuration file when running your app using flags.

 ### Usage
+By default, `INI` configuration files are expected.
 ```go
 package main